Source: Seahawks trading TE Vannett to Steelers

 The Seahawks are finalizing a trade to send tight end Nick Vannett to the Steelers, a league source told ESPN's Adam Schefter.

+The Seahawks will receive a 2020 fifth-round pick in the deal, the source said.

-Steelers starting tight end Vance McDonald injured his shoulder early in Sunday's loss in San Francisco.
+Steelers starting tight end Vance McDonald hurt his shoulder early in Sunday's loss in San Francisco, and his shoulder was in a sling Tuesday, but as for how long he could miss, a source told Schefter, "Not long."
 His status for Week 4 on Monday night against the Bengals hasn't been announced by the team.

 Vannett will join a tight end group in Pittsburgh that includes Xavier Grimble and Zach Gentry.
 The team also signed Alizé Mack to its practice squad Tuesday.